KevinFasusi/supplychainpy/docs/quickstart.rst

     >>> for transaction in sim:
     >>>     print(transaction)

-The monte carlo simulation generates normally distributed random demand, based on the historic data analysed in the code snippet above.
+The monte carlo simulation generates normally distributed random demand, based on the historic data.
 The demand for each sku is then used in each period to model a probable transaction history.
-The below details the transactions for 1 sku over 12 periods for 100 runs (1 run is shown).
+The output below are the transactions for 1 sku over 12 periods for 100 runs (1 run is shown).

 .. parsed-literal::